webmastersmith/WGU_Cloud_Computing/D426_Database_Management_Foundations/Database_Management_Foundations_Study_Guide.md

 ## 1.4 Database design and programming

 - **database design: analysis**
-  - The analysis phase specifies database requirements without regard to a specific database system.
+  - The analysis phase specifies database requirements **without regard to a specific database system**.
   - Requirements are represented as **entities, relationships, and attributes**.
   - Sometimes called: **Conceptual Design**
 - **ER diagrams**